What sort of third-grade teacher would take her students on a field trip to a nudist colony?

 The girls were eight.

-They sat down on a bench.
+They sat on a bench and looked at me.

 “I need to go inside by myself to make a phone call.
 Why don’t you read these knock-knock jokes out loud and see if you can figure them out?”